alfazrinb/alfazrinb/README.md

 ### Hi there, I'm Alfa Welcome to My Github 👋

-### I'm Data Scientist, Data Analyst who never stop learning
+### I'm a Data Scientist, Data Analyst who never stop learning

 Here are some ideas to get you started: